-The market, although usually known as just ‘Sampeng’, is actually located on Soi Wanit 1, a small alleyway running parallel to Chinatown’s main Yaowarat Road.
-The shops and stalls aren’t only restricted to this walkway though, with plenty more action to be found in the surrounding maze of sois.
-There’s no particular layout at Sampeng meaning you’ll probably get lost at some point, so set aside a good one or two hours to fully cover the area.
-Do note that this is not a night market, with most of the vendors packing up after sundown (around 18:00).
+The market is located on Soi Wanit 1, a small alleyway running parallel to Chinatown’s main Yaowarat Road.
+The shops and stalls aren’t only restricted to this walkway, as there’s plenty more action to be found in the surrounding alleys.
+It’s a good idea to set aside a couple of hours to fully cover the area.

 Cheap street food is another reason to visit Sampeng Lane Market in Bangkok.
 The main Yaowarat Road is lined with Thai Chinese restaurants, as well as street stalls selling moo ping (BBQ pork skewers), kanom buang (crispy tacos with sweet filling), mango sticky rice, fish cakes, spring rolls, rotis and sangkaya (coconut ice cream sandwich).